CredentialCompassJump to FAQ

 1. 1.
 Meet Hawaii eligibility requirements for Dental Assistant licensure.

-4. 4.
-Submit your application to the Hawaii State Dept. of Commerce & Consumer Affairs~Professional and Vocational Licensing Division~Board of Dental Examiners.
+6. 6.
+Submit the application to Hawaii State Dept. of Commerce & Consumer Affairs~Professional and Vocational Licensing Division~Board of Dental Examiners and monitor board communications.

 Salary Insights in Hawaii